kuiperzone/Publish-AppImage/README.md

 # Publish-AppImage for .NET #

 **Publish-AppImage for .NET** is a simple bash script deployment utility which calls `dotnet publish` and packages the output as an [AppImage](https://appimage.org/) file (or zip) with a single command.

+To use it, you fill out the option fields in a simple configuration file called `publish-appimage.conf`, and run:

+    ./publish-appimage

+This builds/publishes your project and generates a distributable AppImage output file for use on Linux systems.
-The Linux "Desktop Entry" file is generated automagically.
-An `appdata.xml` file may optionally be used to help create the AppImage file.
+A Linux "Desktop Entry" file is generated automagically from the values provided by you in the configuration file.
+Additionlly, Freedesktop.org AppStream metadata (`appdata.xml`) is optionally supported.
+Detailed explanations, examples and a demo application are provided below.

 Publish-AppImage for .NET is licensed under MIT and is for use on Linux with the [Microsoft .NET SDK](https://dotnet.microsoft.com/download) (i.e. for C# applications).